Free direct filing of federal taxes may be offered soon throughout the U.S.

 “We heard directly from hundreds of organizations across the country, more than 100 members of Congress, individual direct file users and those that are interested in using direct file.
 The clear message is that many taxpayers across the nation want the IRS to provide options for filing electronically at no cost,” Werfel said.

-Yellen touted results of a user survey that showed 90 percent of participants rate their experience as excellent or above average.
+Yellen touted results of a user survey that showed 90% of participants rate their experience as excellent or above average.

 “They appreciated that it allowed them to quickly fix mistakes and there were no fees or upsells.
 The success of the Direct File pilot means there’s now strong demand for direct file from taxpayers across the country,” Yellen said.